-Airplane Airbus A330-300 (333) Thai Airways has 2 classes on board with total of 305 seats.
-Use airplane seat map to find which ones are more comfortable and which ones should be avoided.
+Airplane Airbus A330-300 (333) Thai Airways with 2 classes and 305 seats on board.
+Use airplane seat map to find which ones are more comfortable and which should be avoided.

 Very comfortable.
 A bit cold on the head.
 Food was good

 Ample leg room, its a short flight so you won't miss the video screen that's bit of a pain to get it, but I don't mind sacrificing the extra leg room for the eating & watching at the same time...

 The business class looks terribly 2 decade old with hardly any upgradation.
 As good as zero entertainment options.
 However, it spacious and seats are comfortable.
 The service is impeccable and food is very good.It's a shame that the infrastructure can't catch up with the service levels.Regards,Nikhil Sharma